OGGM/oggm/docs/dynamic-spinup.rst

 Further, this dynamic spinup can be combined with a dynamic :math:`\mu ^{*}` calibration.
-This calibration also tries to calibrate :math:`\mu ^{*}` to match geodetic MB data as described in :doc:`mass-balance-2012-pergla`, but further takes a dynamically changing glacier geometry into account.
+This calibration also tries to calibrate :math:`\mu ^{*}` to match geodetic MB data as described in :doc:`mass-balance-monthly`, but further takes a dynamically changing glacier geometry into account.

 Visit our `tutorials <https://oggm.org/tutorials>`_